thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 ## Steps to effectively right-size the virtual warehouse:

 ### Start small and scale up as needed

-Until you find the sweet spot of maximum performance at the lowest cost.

-If the cost of running the warehouse doubles with each increase in size, then you would ideally want the query execution time to be at least halved to justify the increased cost from a performance standpoint. 🤔
+Always begin with the smallest warehouse.
+Scale up if:

+- Queries queue frequently.

+- Execution times remain too long.

+- You see memory spill (data spilled to local or remote disk).

-$$\Rightarrow$$ Choose the size that offers the best cost-to-performance ratio. 🤔
+Scaling up makes sense only if the larger warehouse is at least twice as fast, since cost doubles each step.
+Choose the size that offers the best cost-to-performance ratio.

-### Automate Warehouse Suspension + Resumption
+### Automate Warehouse Suspension and Resumption

-To strike a balance between performance and cost, it is suggested to use a 60-second auto-suspend instead of the default 600 seconds? ❌

-That depends because...

-{: .important }
-Stopping and restarting warehouses within the first minutes leads to multiple charges because the one-minute minimum charge applies each time you restart.

-After a minute’s usage, all subsequent usage resumes on a per-second billing as long as your run the virtual warehouses continuously.

-And also...

-Note that when a warehouse suspends, its local cache gets cleared.
+By default, Snowflake suspends warehouses after 600 seconds of inactivity.
+Lowering this to 60 seconds often reduces cost, but consider the trade-off: suspending a warehouse clears its local cache.
 Therefore, if there are repeating queries that scan the same tables, setting the warehouse auto-suspend too small will lead to a drop in performance.

-### Check if the warehouse is under or over provisioned
+### Signs of Under- or Over-Provisioning

 An under-provisioned Snowflake warehouse may not have sufficient resources to handle the workload, leading to sluggish query performance and potential bottlenecks.
 To identify under-provisioning, monitor performance indicators such as **query execution time**, **queue time**, and **the number of queued queries**.
 If these metrics consistently show poor performance, increasing the warehouse size to allocate more resources may be necessary.